 Refreshments Tea & coffee is provided throughout the day, with home baking Please bring your own packed lunch.

 What you need to bring One pre-wrapped polystyrene ball* (so that we can begin measuring at the start of the workshop)

 * Please use a 60 mm polystyrene ball, which should be wrapped to the cotton stage and be ready for measuring at the start of the workshop.
 Please make sure the ball is wrapped with a good layer of wool, so that it is not too small.

-All other materials and equipment will be provided.
-N.B. you will be provided with a poly ball as part of your pack, to replace the one you have wrapped.
+All other materials and equipment are normally provided, however during the Covid-19 pandemic, please bring your own sewing kit.
+N.B. you will be provided with a poly ball & cotton as part of your pack, to replace the one you have wrapped.

 Cost:- £45 per person including all materials.

 About the Workshop:- You should bring one pre-wrapped ball with you, ready for measuring (see above)*.
 You will learn to measure out 10 'complex divisions and and work the Interlocking Pentagon design as in photograph above.
 There will be a range of coloured threads to choose from.
 You will also be shown how to work the Rose Garden pentagon design at home (pictured below).